bdbrwr/geboortedaghit/README.md

 ---

+## 7. To Do

+- Swap to UV
+- Implement actual tracking on website
+- URL paths to actual dates
+- Suggested dates (18th birthday from birthday, 9 months before etc)

+---

 ## Contributing

 Suggestions, fixes, and improvements are very welcome.
 If you’d like to contribute, feel free to fork the repo, open an issue, or submit a pull request.